nikitavoloboev/data/macOS/apps/xcode/xcode.md

 - [xcode-ast-dump](https://github.com/keith/xcode-ast-dump) - Simple script for dumping the Swift AST from within Xcode.
 - [DevCleaner](https://github.com/vashpan/xcode-dev-cleaner) - Reclaim tens of gigabytes of your storage used for various Xcode caches.
 - [nef](https://github.com/bow-swift/nef) - Steroids for Xcode Playgrounds.
+- [xcodes](https://github.com/RobotsAndPencils/xcodes) - Manage the Xcodes installed on your Mac.